Slenderman00/QuickSocket/README.md

 ```
 This example demonstrates usage of the SOCKET form method

+### How to start
+To launch the Quicksocket just open QuickSocket.php in PHP-CLI and start a normal webserver with PHP-FPM

 ### DISCLAIMER
 QuickSockets should not be used by anyone for anything, yet